 This updated Mountain Hardwear bag is about the same as the previous versions we've tested, with an elevated price tag.

 Warmth is an area where the Lamina exceeds.
 It is a warm and cozy sleeping bag.
 The Lamina is rated to 15 degrees Fahrenheit, although we're not sure if Mountain Hardwear EN tests their products, however, we think temperature rating seems accurate.
-The Lamina is about as warm as our favorite synthetic bag--the Cat's Meow.
-Both products have a more synthetic fill on the top of the bag than the bottom, which is a more efficient use of the materials since we lay on the bottom materials and compress them, making them much less efficient.
+The Lamina is about as warm as other synthetic models we tested.
+It has more synthetic fill on the top of the bag than the bottom, which is a more efficient use of the materials since we lay on the bottom materials and compress them, making them much less efficient.
 The Lamina also has large draft tubes and a hood to keep any cold air trying to get in, out.

-The Lamina is the heaviest bag in this review weighing in at 3.45 pounds or 55 ounces.
-All the synthetic bags in this review are on the heavier side, but this is over the top.
-The Cat's Meow is 2.5 pounds, and the third synthetic bag in this review, the Marmot Trestles weighs 2.75.
-The Nemo Rave is the only other product we tested to break the 3-pound mark.
+The Lamina is one of the heaviest bag in this review weighing in at 3.45 pounds or 55 ounces.
+All the synthetic bags in this review are on the heavier side, but this is over the top and we wouldn't choose to carry the Lamina any distance.

 This fluffy, warm synthetic behemoth is a comfortable and cozy item.
 It is a medium fit mummy-shape bag compared to the rest of the field, but not as roomy as the Trestles.

 Although this product comes with a compression sack, it is the largest, least-compressible bag of the bunch.
 Squish all you want; it will still take up a lot of space in your pack.
-Down products compress much smaller and the smallest of the bunch is the featherweight Sierra Designs Cloud.
+Down products compress much smaller and a better choice when weight and pack space are at a premium.

 The Lamina is a pretty simple product without many bells and whistles.
-A new standard feature that many products have added this year is an anti-snag zipper.
+A new standard feature that many products have added is an anti-snag zipper.
 We were skeptical at first since these zippers are so huge and bulky, but they definitely prevent the zipper from getting caught on delicate liner materials, and so we are fans.
-Our Editors' Choice winner the Feathered friends Egret UL 20 was the first bag we tested last year to come with this feature.

-The Lamina has gone up in price from $179 to $200 with its "updates."
-Unfortunately, we can not call this a screaming deal anymore as the Cat's Meow retails for the same price, and the Marmot Trestles Eco is $150.
-It is still cheaper than most down bags in this review, but the Kelty Cosmic 20 is the least expensive down bag that retails for $170.
+The Lamina has gone up in price recently with its "updates."
+Unfortunately, we can not call this a screaming deal anymore as other lighter and more compressible synthetic products retail for about the same price or less.
+It is still cheaper than most down bags in this review with a few exceptions.

 The Lamina is a decent, warm, and comfortable bag, but it is hard for us to recommend as there are products that do everything it does but better.
-The Cat's Meow is just as warm, but is much lighter and packs down much smaller.
+If you can get this on sale at a lower price it could be a good choice for wet condition base camping.

 — Jessica Haist